10 Best Google Docs Alternatives for Writing and Publishing [2023]

 Pricing: From $6 per user per month.

 Zoho’s dedicated document sharing and management tools promise to “accommodate your team and files under one roof”.
-This Google Docs alternative has a full suite of tools that resemble the Office package courtesy of Writer, Sheets, and Show.
+Part of Zoho Workdrive, this Google Docs alternative has a full suite of tools that resemble the Office package courtesy of Writer, Sheets, and Show.
 It has solutions for individuals, small businesses, and enterprises alike.

 Highlights: